 On top of its exhausting hardware release cycle, Raspberry Pi has been involved in a number of charitable and social initiatives over the past year, from providing equipment to help underprivileged schoolchildren learn from home, to shipping its devices halfway across the world to be used in ventilators for COVID-19 patients.

 Upton says Raspberry Pi is continuing the rollout of Raspberry Pi devices to support students and parents who are working from home.
 The Raspberry Pi Foundation announced in February that it had delivered its 5,000th kit through its Learn at Home fundraiser campaign, which has been funded by UK charity the Bloomfield Trust.

 The company has also been selling kits to schools directly, or otherwise offering wholesale pricing to local charitable organizations who then go out and get equipment into the hands of kids and parents.
-Cobble together a 2GB Raspberry Pi with a mouse, keyboard and basic display, Upton says, and you've got something far more capable than the entry-level laptops offered to schoolkids under government-run initiatives in the UK.
+Cobble together a 2GB Raspberry Pi with a mouse, keyboard and basic display, Upton says, and you’ve got something far more capable than the entry-level laptops offered to schoolkids under government-run initiatives in the UK.

 “What you unlock with forty quid (£40) is enormous compared to what you could unlock even with the cheapest Chromebook.
 And cheap Chromebooks are garbage,” he adds.